 CSV stands for comma-separated values.
 These are widely used plain text files because of the simplicity of their creation and usability on different platforms.
 These files can also contain a large amount of data, making them large in file size.
 Although these files are suitable on other platforms, many users still prefer to use old-school Microsoft Excel for its simplicity and flexibility of the usage.
 But in some cases, the CSV files are so large that Excel doesn’t even open them.
 In this article, we will focus on how to open large CSV files in Excel.

 The main method to open large CSV files in Excel is to use the power pivot.
 Also, there are some online platforms that help both in opening the file and splitting them to open them in Excel.
-As the main problem with not opening these types of files is the limitation of Excel columns and row numbers (compared to the CVS files), splitting them sometimes resolves the issue too.
+As the main problem with not opening CSV files is the limitation of Excel columns and row numbers (compared to the CVS files), splitting them sometimes resolves the issue too.

 Below are the two methods you can follow to open large CSV files in Excel.